Gua-tk/Linux-Auto-Customizer/doc/CAPABILITIES.md

 ### Capabilities
 Capabilities are **a set of abstract functionalities that can be used in any feature installed by _The Customizer_**.
-A capability is activated for a feature if one or more variables following a certain naming convention are declared.
+A capability is activated for a feature if one or more variables following a certain naming convention are declared in "the scope" of that feature.
+A feature with `FEATURE-KEY-NAME` has its scoped variables declared in `${CUSTOMIZER_PROJECT_FOLDER}/data/features/FEATURE-KEY-NAME.dat.sh`.
+A feature with `FEATURE-KEY-NAME` has its scoped functions declared in `${CUSTOMIZER_PROJECT_FOLDER}/data/features/FEATURE-KEY-NAME.func.sh`.
 Variables declared in a feature are called *properties*.
 Properties can:
 * Activate and configure a capability for a certain feature.
 * Declare data to be used in other active capabilities for a certain feature.
-* Be mandatory in all features, be mandatory if another certain capability is declared or be totally optional.
+* Be mandatory in all features, be mandatory if another certain property is declared or be totally optional.

 Capabilities include the following functionalities:
 * Create, move and write to file.